Clifford deformations of Koszul Frobenius algebras and noncommutative quadrics: Introduction

 \begin{proposition} There is an equivalence of abelian categories $\gr_{\mathbb Z_2} \widetilde{\widetilde{E}}(\,\widetilde{\widetilde{\theta}}\,)\cong \gr_{\mathbb Z_2}E(\theta)$. \end{proposition}

 Retain the notation of Theorem \ref{thm0.1}, and assume $\kk$ is the field of complex numbers.
 A {\it double branched cover} of $A$ is defined to be the Artin-Schelter Gorenstein algebra $A^\#=S[v]/(z+v^2)$ and the {\it second double branched cover} of $A$ is defined to be the Artin-Schelter Gorenstein algebra $A^{\#\#}=S[v_1,v_2]/(z+v_1^2+v_2^2)$ (cf. \cite[Chapter 8]{LW}, and \cite{CKMW}).
-The above periodic property of Clifford deformations of iterate trivial extensions of Koszul Frobenius algebras implies the following Kn\"{o}rrer Periodicity Theorem for noncommutative quadric hypersurfaces (cf. Theorems \ref{thmk} and \ref{thmkp}).
+The above periodicity property of Clifford deformations of iterate trivial extensions of Koszul Frobenius algebras implies the following Kn\"{o}rrer Periodicity Theorem for noncommutative quadric hypersurfaces (cf. Theorems \ref{thmk} and \ref{thmkp}).
+We remark that similar results were also obtained in \cite{MU2} recently by using noncommutative matrix factorizations.

 \begin{theorem} Retain the notation as above.
-Assume that $\gldim A\ge2$.
+Assume that $\gldim S\ge2$.
 Then

 {\rm(i)} $A$ is a noncommutative isolated singularity if and only if so is $A^\#$.

 {\rm(ii)} there is an equivalence of triangulated categories $\underline{\mcm} A\cong \underline{\mcm} A^{\#\#}$. \end{theorem}